google/WebFundamentals/src/_langs/en/tools/setup/device-testing/devtools-emulator.markdown

 ---
 rss: false
 layout: article
-title: "Mimic Development Site in Production Using Chrome DevTools Device Mode"
+title: "Mimic Your Site on a Range of Devices"
-seotitle: "Mimic Development Site in Production Using Chrome DevTools Device Mode"
+seotitle: "Mimic Your Site on a Range of Devices Using Chrome DevTools Device Mode"
 description: "Chrome DevTools device mode lets you mimic how your development site will look in production on a range of devices."
 introduction: "As your mobile audience grows, responsive mobile-friendly web design becomes all the more important.
-Web content needs to look and feel great across a wide variety of devices and network conditions.
-But testing the quality of your mobile experiences takes longer and makes debugging more complex.
-Chrome DevTools device mode lets you mimic how your development site will look in production on a range of devices."
+Web content needs to look and feel great across a wide variety of devices and network conditions."
 authors:
   - megginkearney
 article: